mackyle/markdown/basics.md

       <li>Booze.</li>
       </ul>

-Ordered (numbered) lists use regular numbers, followed by periods, as list markers:
+Ordered (numbered or lettered) lists use regular numbers (or letters or roman numerals), followed by periods (or right parentheses), as list
+markers:

       1. Red
       2. Green